-Multiple Selectors are especially useful for sites with rotating carousels, or elements that are dynamic.
+Multiple Selectors allow users to create back-ups for selectors designed to target elements on the page.
+They are especially useful for sites with rotating carousels, or elements that are dynamic.
 Multiple Selectors enhances stability of the page through incorporating as many as fifteen selector options for a single element.
 The engines look for a selector that will work to further the step so not all selectors will be used on the action.
 It will cycle through the multiple selectors added until it finds one that works.

 If the first selector on the list fails it will move to the next selector on the list.